 Bite Size Transformation

-I turned 50 since I last wrote.
-50, folks!
-I’ve also kept a journal since I was 10.
-A bit ago I re-read my New Year’s Eve entry from when I was 17.
-1986. :) And after reading it, I immediately called one of my most reasonable friends, lamenting and locked in self-judgment over how similar my resolutions were then ~ to NOW!!!!
+I’ve kept a journal since I was 10.
+I recommend it to everyone, at least to take brief notes.
+Having them to look back on gives you such an accurate view of what you were going through at different times in your life.
+What your beliefs were, what you truly cared about, what hurt your heart.
+Recently I re-read my New Year’s Eve entry from when I was 17.
+And after reading it, I immediately called one of my most reasonable friends, lamenting and locked in self-judgment over how similar my resolutions were then ~ to NOW!!!!

 She just laughed and said that’s normal ~ that without great effort to change, we all often stay entrenched in lifetime habits and belief systems.
 To further reinforce her point she told me that her mother-in-law had recently shown her her husband’s Teacher’s Assessment from 3rd grade ~ and confirmed that she would write a very similar review currently for him as her husband. :)

 So yes, to some degree we are all our own special little personalities with our own quirks and skills and perceived shortcomings ~ but we are also literally constantly evolving.
 Cellular regeneration occurs in a myriad of ways as your body regrows and starts anew all the time.
 And within our magical brains, neuroplasticity is a constant, which is the brain's ability to reorganize itself by forming new neural connections throughout life.
 If you’d like to read a bit more about this incredible process, read Pathways to a Happier You to see how you can harness it for yourself.

 we all have a fairly endless capacity to change any number of things about ourselves.
 Truly the fundamental piece of any transformative change is the desire to want that change.
 To want it strongly enough to refute any reasons your defensive comfort-loving brain will concoct to try to keep you from making changes.